11andar/2D_3D_rotation/README.md

 # TO_Project
-Project representing visualisation of 2D and 3D rotations implemented in Matlab
+Project representing visualization of 2D and 3D rotations implemented in Matlab